dan-bart/merging_rebasing_wiki/rebasing.md

 ## Rebasing vs Merging
 Keeping a linear history of commits is not always preferred.
 For example, after developing a self-consistent feature, there will probably be no need to go back and observe the individual commits, so merging would be a better tool, as we would end up with the feature changes bundled up as one big commit during the merge.
 Moreover, the feature commits are then nicely bundled when looking at the repository history.
 Conversely, if a developer made many unrelated changes that do not have a common framework outline, it is best to use rebase.

-an extraneous merge commit every time you need to incorporate upstream changes.
-If *master/main* is very active, this can pollute your feature branch’s history quite a bit.

 ![9c4ctjue6vl71](https://user-images.githubusercontent.com/79012119/132845480-9913fca6-3b2a-4771-bfc6-8cd1e96e7c10.jpg)

 ### Sources: